 If you are looking to study part time and are on a low income you may be able to apply for a Part Time Course Fee Waiver for your course.
 There are different claim forms and criteria depending on whether your course is a Further Education or Higher Education course, check the claim form to see if you can claim this.

-If you do not qualify for a fee waiver then you may qualify for help through an SDS ILA 200 or for Higher Education course only, the .
+If you do not qualify for a fee waiver then you may qualify for help for Higher Education courses through the .
 Check their web sites for guidance on your and your course’s eligibility or contact Student Services.

-- Higher Education Part Time Fee Waiver Claim Form
+- Further Education Part Time Fee Waiver Claim Form 2017-18

 In addition to the funding available from the College for your course, you may also be entitled to other funds, discounts and even money advice such as:

 - Scotland-wide free bus travel for older and disabled people